 2. Tow-sports Boats

-The design of a wakeboard boat, surf boat, or ski boat is nearly the same, with the only difference being the field of application.
+The design of a wakeboard boatsurf boat, or ski boat is nearly the same; the only difference is the field of application.

 They have sleek looks and are highly adaptable, making them great for families or thrill-seekers who enjoy riding big, choppy waves.

-Wakeboard boats have potent motors in the back that create large waves and make the ride more enjoyable and wavier for the person being pulled.
+Wakeboard boats have potent motors in the back that create large waves, making the ride more enjoyable and wavier for the pulled person.

 In contrast, ski and surf boats have potent engines that give a smoother ride and great speed and acceleration.